dwrobel/flatcam/README.md

 - improved the circle approximation resolution
 - fixed an issue in Gerber parser with detecting old kind of units
+- if CTRL key is pressed during app startup the app will start in the Legacy(2D) graphic engine compatibility mode

 11.01.2020